a-r-m-i-n/scssphp-bundle/README.md

 # ScssPHP - Symfony Bundle

-This bundle for Symfony Framework, integrates the [scssphp/scssphp](https://github.com/scssphp/scssphp) package, which allows you to parse SCSS sources (like Bootstrap) in your application, without need of Node.js and npm (pure PHP power)!
+This bundle for Symfony Framework 4, includes the [scssphp/scssphp](https://github.com/scssphp/scssphp) package, which allows you to parse SCSS sources (like Bootstrap) in your application, without need of Node.js and npm!

 The ScssPHP bundle can recognize changes in SCSS source files (or Symfony configuration) automatically and only re-compiles those files.
+So, when you change something in your SCSS sources and refresh the application you see the results, instantly.
+You can disable this for the production environment.

-Also it provides a helpful debugger toolbar entry and a command which allows you to compile the SCSS sources from CLI.
+Also, it provides a helpful debugger toolbar entry and a command which allows you to compile the SCSS sources from CLI.

 It is released under MIT license.